Skip to main content

 Highways reporting tool planned maintenance notice

-Our highways reporting tool, Report It, will be offline from Friday 11 July at 3pm to Monday 14 July 2025.
+Our highways reporting tool, Report It, will be offline from 6pm on Thursday 18 September to Monday 22 September 2025.

 We apologise for any inconvenience caused and appreciate your understanding while we carry out this essential work to improve our services.